 Ghevar is a disc-shaped Indian sweet having a honeycomb pattern.
 It is prepared using maida (refined flour) and ghee (clarified butter).
 Some people mix a small quantity of besan (gram flour) to enhance its taste.
 A batter is made using these ingredients and dropped from a height in piping Ghee or hot oil (as a cheaper replacement).

-Local sweet shops use a special disc-shaped metal mould during its preparation to give it a round shape.
+Local sweet shops use a special disc-shaped metal mold during its preparation to give it a round shape.
 Even though the ingredients are basic and easily available, the trick of making a good Ghevar lies in its preparation technique; timing is the most important factor.

 Here is a link to a video that shows how Ghevar is made in a workshop of a local Halwai/ sweet shop.